Hungary

 | Increasing political centralization and regulatory unpredictability threatening long-term legal certainty and property rights. |

-YES.
-Corporate tax in Hungary sits at a low 9%, with VAT around it.
-Setting up and running a company is cheap; the rate won't be what kills a venture here.
+Corporate tax in Hungary sits at a low 9%, VAT included in the good mood.
+Setting up and running a company is cheap; whatever ends up killing your venture here, it won't be the tax bill.

-YES.
-Hungary is built for holding.
-An extensive treaty network (67 signed agreements) cuts withholding on cross-border dividend, interest and royalty flows, and a full participation-exemption regime (100% on qualifying dividends and gains) lets value flow through without a domestic layer.
-The classic elite-tier setup: a holding structured here travels well across borders.
+Hungary is built for holding, plain and simple.
+An extensive treaty network (67 signed agreements) hacks down withholding on cross-border dividends, interest and royalties, and a full participation exemption (100% on qualifying dividends and gains) lets value flow through without a domestic tollbooth.

 | Country | Status | Dividends | Interest | Royalties |